How to Start Working with Application Compatibility Tool ACT. Upgrade Assessment Tool (UAT) helps to assess the compatibility of applications.

 2. Configure Application Compatibility Toolkit (ACT) 6.0.

-3. I would like to keep my CM 2012 SP1 site server as ACT log processing Service.
+3. I would like to keep my CM 2012 SP1 site server as an ACT log processing Service.
 An ACT Log Processing Service adds data from inventory log files and runtime analysis logs to an ACT database.

 6. Starting the ACT Log Processing Service.
 That is it Configuration of ACT completed.